Lapp knot: Lapp knot as loop

+The Lapp knot can be tied as a loop knot, in which case A becomes the standing part in the loop, B and D the two strands of the loop, and C the free end.
+It is also a secure loop if B is the standing part rather than A, though this variation is insecure under ring loading as it mimics the weaker version of the Lapp bend.

+The knot loses some of its adjustability after the standing part has been loaded.
+If the knot isn't tightened properly before loading, or A and B are pulled apart, it might capsize into a Mooring hitch.
+The knot can also be tied by first tying a Mooring hitch, then adjusting it to the desired size, then pulling the slipped end away from the loop.

+If D is the standing part, rather than A, the result is commonly known as the Eskimo bowline.

 Lapp knot as (adjustable) binding knot

 The slipped Lapp knot can also be used as a binding knot for bundles or rolls (or a bathrobe).
 Its advantage over the reef knot is that the finished knot can be tightened by pulling the slip loop and end (C+E) and the working end A in opposite directions, or loosened by pulling B instead of A. When releasing C+E, it pulls tight again.
 Pulling only end E dissolves it completely.

 History

 The knot is documented since 1892 under various names (false weaver's bend, false sheet bend, English Bowline, Girdle Knot), and was used by various native cultures (America, Lapland, Africa, Australia).
 The name Lap(p) knot stems from it having been used in Lapland to tie reindeer to a sled and for lanyards.
 The slipped Lapp knot is also shown in The Ashley Book of Knots as #1224, a nameless decorative bathrobe cord knot.